2233 Supervising Physician Specialist - Medical Director

 - Knowledge of supervisory, administrative, and budgetary principles and practices refers to the ability to plan, organize and direct a program; coordinate, execute and assist in the development of policies and methods; direct all personnel and staff development, in-service activities, and achieve economies and prevent losses through the proper use of handling of specialized equipment, if applicable, material and supplies; and possibly developing and managing a budget for a clinic or program;

 - Knowledge of community needs refers to knowledge of high-risk populations being served; how to access community resources and/or familiarity with community agencies and other resources which are able to provide assistance to those populations; knowledge of cultural factors which may influence provision of medical care; and knowledge to be able to serve members of diverse backgrounds; and

 - Ability to use effective communication techniques refers to the ability to effectively participate with comparably trained and experienced peers to improve clinical treatment and programs; and to participate with a variety of community risk populations for improvement of services.

-Once submitted, applicant responses on the Supplemental Questionnaire/Training and Experience Evaluation cannot be changed.
-Applicants must achieve a passing score in order to be ranked on the eligible list.
-Successful applicants will be placed on the eligible list, in rank order, according to their final score.
+Qualified applicants must achieve a passing score in order to be ranked on the eligible list/score report.
+Successful applicants will be placed on the eligible list/score report, in rank order, according to their final score

 - The department may administer additional selection procedures to make a final hiring decision (e.g. interviews, written exercise, etc.).